gitpython-developers/gitdb/doc/source/algorithm.rst

  * Finish the merge once all ADS have been handled, or once the TDS only consists of add-byte DCs.
 The remaining copy-from-base DCs will copy from the original base buffer accordingly.

 Applying the TDS is as straightforward as applying any other DS.
 The base buffer is required to be kept in memory.
 In the current implementation, a full-size target buffer is allocated to hold the result of applying the chunk information.
+Here it is already possible to stream the result, which is feasible only if the memory of the base buffer + the memory of the TDS are smaller than a full size target buffer.
+Streaming will always make sense if the peak resulting from having the base, target and TDS buffers in memory together is unaffordable.

-The memory consumption during the TDS processing are the uncompressed delta-bytes, the parsed DS, as well as the TDS.
-Afterwards one requires an allocated base buffer, the target buffer, as well as the TDS.
+The memory consumption during the TDS processing is only the condensed delta-bytes, for each ADS an additional index is required which costs 8 byte per DC.
+When applying the TDS, one requires an allocated base buffer too.The target buffer can be allocated, but may be a writer as well.
-It is clearly visible that the current implementation does not at all reduce memory consumption, but the opposite is true as the TDS can be large for large files.

 Performance Results
 -------------------